 Spend some time hiking, kayaking, cycling, cross-country skiing, or snowshoeing in the Okanagan region of British Columbia.
-Community Day Programs are time based programs that enable all people regardless of ability to participate in outdoor activities.
+Adaptive Adventures are time based trips that enable all people regardless of ability to participate in outdoor activities.
 This program is funded by various sources with all contributions staying within our local communities.
 This program is a great way to start off your pursuit for adaptive recreation!

 Adaptive Travel is comprised of multi-day and backcountry adaptive trips.
 Adaptive Travel activities include but are not limited to: hiking, kayaking, cycling, rock climbing, and caving.
 This program is continually evolving and expanding to offer more accessible multiday opportunities to people with disabilities.
 Adaptive Travel is based on the motto that the sky is the limit!
 We welcome new trip locations and activities and we and will work with individuals, enabling them to engage in activities that meet their specific interests.
 Adaptive Travel trips are adapted to meet the needs and goals of specific individuals or groups.
 If you have a destination you have been dreaming of visiting or a trail you’ve dreamed of exploring, we will work with you to make sure that dream becomes a reality.
 Additionally, Adaptive Travel provides group camps.
 Visit our website or contact us for more information.

 To provide support to people with physical and mental disabilities by developing and implementing outdoor and wilderness recreation programs in order to promote independence, assist with integration, reduce isolation and improve mental well-being of these individuals.